xemarap/desocioek/METHOD.md

 This methodology is based on Statistics Sweden's approach to socioeconomic index calculation and area classification.
 For more information, refer to:

-- Statistics Sweden (SCB) documentation on RegSO and DeSO classifications
+- Statistics Sweden (SCB) documentation on RegSO classifications
 - "Indelning i områdestyper efter socioekonomiskt index" (SCB, 2025-01-13)
-- Government commission on integration data (Regeringsuppdraget Registerdata för integration)